coder7475/blog-client/README.md

     1. Show 6 blog Post
         1. Each blog has a title, image, short description, category, details button and wishlist button [Done]
         2. Details button will take to Blog Details Page [Done]
-        3. Clicking wishlist button will add the blog on wishlist
+        3. Clicking wishlist button will add the blog on wishlist [Done]
-        4. Add time of posting into database with current time
+        4. Add time of posting into database with current time  [Done]
-        5. Sorting blogs by date or time
+        5. Sorting blogs by date or time [Done]
 4. Featured Post Section: [https://www.hackerrank.com/blog/](https://www.hackerrank.com/blog/)
 5. Newsletter Section [Done]
     1. Have an input of email and submit button